hpcc-systems/Solutions-ECL-Training/docs/ECL_Programming_Structures.md

 OUTPUT(joinEmployeeAndSalary);
 ```

-this is the same program that is used in the [[ECL Introduction|ECL Introduction]] page.
+this is the same program that is used in the [ECL Introduction](ECL_Introduction.md) page.
 The same code can be written in a single line:

 ```ecl